How to write a machinist resume in 2021?

-The resume skills section is the best place to highlight and showcase your expertise as a machinist.
+The skills section of a resume is ideally the best place to highlight and showcase your expertise as a machinist.

-You should read the job description carefully and include keywords in your machinist resume skills section to give your resume the necessary chance of getting parsed by the ATS.
+You should read the job description carefully and include keywords in your machinist resume skills section to raise the chance of your resume getting parsed by the ATS.

 You must be wondering how to add all these skills.
 Well, a lot of it depends on the profile you're targeting.